postsharp/Metalama.Documentation/content/conceptual/migration/migrating-multicasting.md

 # Migrating PostSharp attribute multicasting to Metalama

-Multicasting, in PostSharp, is a feature of all aspects that allows you to target several declarations using a single custom attribute or XML element in the `postsharp.config` configuration file.
-Multicasting, in PostSharp, is exposed by `MulticastAttribute`, the ultimate base type of all aspect classes.
+Multicasting in PostSharp is a feature of all aspects that enables targeting several declarations using a single custom attribute or XML element in the `postsharp.config` configuration file.
+It is exposed by `MulticastAttribute`, the ultimate base type of all aspect classes.

-Multicasting is not implemented as a core feature of Metalama but as an extension.
-We took that decision because the goal of adding an aspect to several declarations is better achieved in Metalama using _fabrics_, so you may eventually decide not to use multicasting.
-For details, see <xref:fabrics-adding-aspects>.
+In Metalama, multicasting is not implemented as a core feature but as an extension.
+This decision was made because the goal of adding an aspect to multiple declarations is better achieved in Metalama using _fabrics_.
+Therefore, you might eventually decide not to use multicasting.
+For more details, see <xref:fabrics-adding-aspects>.

-Multicasting is provided in Metalama for backward compatibility with PostSharp because of our objective _not_ to require PostSharp users to change their _business code_ when they migrate to Metalama, but only their _aspect code_.
+Multicasting in Metalama is provided for backward compatibility with PostSharp.
+The objective is _not_ to require PostSharp users to change their _business code_ when migrating to Metalama, but only their _aspect code_.
 Multicasting in Metalama is implemented by the <xref:Metalama.Extensions.Multicast> namespace.
 The implementation of this namespace is [open source](https://github.com/postsharp/Metalama.Extensions/tree/master/src/Metalama.Extensions.Multicast).

 ## Enabling multicasting for a simple aspect

 If your aspect is based on <xref:Metalama.Framework.Aspects.OverrideMethodAspect> or <xref:Metalama.Framework.Aspects.OverrideFieldOrPropertyAspect>, you can enable multicasting by changing the base class to <xref:Metalama.Extensions.Multicast.OverrideMethodMulticastAspect> or <xref:Metalama.Extensions.Multicast.OverrideFieldOrPropertyMulticastAspect> respectively.
-Nothing else should be required.
+No other changes should be required.

-Things are a bit more complex if your aspect is derived from another base class.
+The process is slightly more complex if your aspect is derived from another base class.

 ## Enabling multicasting for a blank aspect

-Here are general instructions to add the multicasting feature to any aspect.
-You can check for yourself in the [source code](https://github.com/postsharp/Metalama.Extensions/tree/master/src/Metalama.Extensions.Multicast) of <xref:Metalama.Extensions.Multicast.OverrideMethodMulticastAspect> or <xref:Metalama.Extensions.Multicast.OverrideFieldOrPropertyMulticastAspect> that it follows these instructions.
+Below are general instructions to add the multicasting feature to any aspect.
+You can verify these instructions by examining the [source code](https://github.com/postsharp/Metalama.Extensions/tree/master/src/Metalama.Extensions.Multicast) of <xref:Metalama.Extensions.Multicast.OverrideMethodMulticastAspect> or <xref:Metalama.Extensions.Multicast.OverrideFieldOrPropertyMulticastAspect>.

 ### Step 1.
 Derive your class from MulticastAspect and implement IAspect<T> as appropriate

-The most straightforward approach is for your aspect to derive from <xref:Metalama.Extensions.Multicast.MulticastAspect> instead of any other class.
+The simplest approach is for your aspect to derive from <xref:Metalama.Extensions.Multicast.MulticastAspect> instead of any other class.

 The <xref:Metalama.Extensions.Multicast.MulticastAspect> class defines:

-* all the properties that simulate the `MulticastAttribute` class from PostSharp, such as <xref:Metalama.Extensions.Multicast.MulticastAspect.AttributeTargetTypes> or <xref:Metalama.Extensions.Multicast.MulticastAspect.AttributeTargetMemberAttributes>, and
+* all properties that simulate the `MulticastAttribute` class from PostSharp, such as <xref:Metalama.Extensions.Multicast.MulticastAspect.AttributeTargetTypes> or <xref:Metalama.Extensions.Multicast.MulticastAspect.AttributeTargetMemberAttributes>, and
 * a protected property <xref:Metalama.Extensions.Multicast.MulticastAspect.Implementation> that you can call from your derived classes to implement multicasting.

-Your aspect must also implement the <xref:Metalama.Framework.Aspects.IAspect`1> interface for all relevant kinds of declarations:
+Your aspect must also implement the <xref:Metalama.Framework.Aspects.IAspect`1> interface for all relevant types of declarations:

-* on the _final_ declarations on which the aspect is actually applied (i.e., does some actual work), and
+* on the _final_ declarations where the aspect is actually applied (i.e., performs some actual work), and
 * on any _intermediate_ declaration where the aspect does no work other than multicasting itself to select child declarations.

-The <xref:Metalama.Extensions.Multicast.MulticastAspect> class already implements the `IAspect<ICompilation>` and  `IAspect<INamedType>` interfaces and properly implements the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method.
+The <xref:Metalama.Extensions.Multicast.MulticastAspect> class already implements the `IAspect<ICompilation>` and  `IAspect<INamedType>` interfaces and correctly implements the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method.
 For the interfaces you implement yourself, you must implement `BuildAspect`.

 ### Step 2.
 Implement the BuildAspect methods

-The _only_ thing that your implementation of the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method should do is calling the <xref:Metalama.Extensions.Multicast.MulticastImplementation.BuildAspect*?text=this.Implementation.BuildAspect> method.
+Your implementation of the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method should _only_ call the <xref:Metalama.Extensions.Multicast.MulticastImplementation.BuildAspect*?text=this.Implementation.BuildAspect> method.
 The arguments you need to pass depend on the kind of declaration of the implemented <xref:Metalama.Framework.Aspects.IAspect`1> interface:

-* For the _intermediate_ declarations, you must pass a single argument: the <xref:Metalama.Framework.Aspects.IAspectBuilder`1>.
+* For _intermediate_ declarations, pass a single argument: the <xref:Metalama.Framework.Aspects.IAspectBuilder`1>.
-* For the _final_ declarations, pass the <xref:Metalama.Framework.Aspects.IAspectBuilder`1> _and_ a delegate that does the actual work.
-This delegate will be called _unless_ the aspect is skipped because of <xref:Metalama.Extensions.Multicast.MulticastAspect.AttributeExclude>.
+* For _final_ declarations, pass the <xref:Metalama.Framework.Aspects.IAspectBuilder`1> _and_ a delegate that performs the actual work.
+This delegate will be called _unless_ the aspect is skipped due to <xref:Metalama.Extensions.Multicast.MulticastAspect.AttributeExclude>.

 Example: